HON 1XX Honors Transfer Credits (0 Credits)

 This course explores basic economic concepts and applies them to contemporary political and social issues.
 The tools of economics are used to analyze how these issues impact the public and non-profit sectors.

-HON 460 Upper Level Seminar IV: World Issues: Sex, Gender and Globalization (3 Credits)
+HON 460 Sex, Gender and Globalization (3 Credits)

-This course examines sex and gender as dynamics of globalization, focusing on the sexual politics of colonialism and nationalism, the economics of mothering and domestic work, the militarization of women's lives, global responses to AIDS, trafficking in women, and the international politics of adoption and surrogacy.
+This course examines sex and gender as dynamics of globalization.
+Topics may include the sexual politics of colonialism/nationalism, the economics of mothering/domestic work, the impact of globalization on women's lives in nations or regions; race, gender, and sexuality in local/global contexts, human trafficking, reproductive justice, and international politics of adoption/surrogacy.